PJ Annand

 ESRC, Violence Abuse+Mental Health Network ECR Bursary

-'Tackling Violence Against Women and Girls' Westminster Insight symposium participant
+'Tackling Violence Against Women+Girls' Westminster Insight symposium participant

 Received 2022 (£500)